ceisenbach/about/RESUME_HidalgoNoel_2013_web_short.md

 #Noel HIDALGO
 [noneck.org](http://noneck.org) | [noel@noneck.org](mailto:noel@noneck.org)

 He stands at the crossroads of technology, government, community, and impact.
-His work advocates for a free and open internet, accessible and participatory government, open source software, and free culture.
+His work advocates for open government, open source software, free culture, and a free and open internet.

-Since 2009, he has organized [BetaNYC](http://betanyc.us), a non-profit that is the Nation's largest municipally focused civic technology, open government, and civic startup community.
-He is known for co-founding NYC's Drupal community, the #BikeNYC hashtag, and a founding board member of StreetsPAC.
+Since 2009, he has organized [BetaNYC](http://beta.nyc), New York City's civic hacker and open government community.
+BetaNYC is the Nation's largest municipally focused civic technology, open government, and smart communities community.
+He worked for the New York State Senate and developed award winning technology and introduced open source methodology to state government.
+At the World Economic Forum, he managed a small engineering team to update their internal technology capacity.
+At Code for America, he broadened their brigade program's curriculum, impact, and diversity.
+In New York City, he co-founded NYC's Drupal community, the #BikeNYC hashtag, and is a founding board member of StreetsPAC.
 Noel is known as an effective organizer who can walk between worlds.

-In 2009, he was part of an award winning, pioneering team to rebuild the New York State Senate's Information Technology.
 He is an Eagle Scout.

 ##Highlighted Employers, Projects & Publications